ShurimasKitten/HomoclinicContinuation_COCO/README.md

 </div>

-The codimension-two homoclinic bifurcations are classified by the following labels.
+The codimension-two homoclinic bifurcations are classified as allows

 <div align="center">